 The Board plans to work more closely with key and required partners to streamline services, develop stronger referral processes and create and support an employment continuum built on evidence-based practices.

-While acknowledging that much more progress remains, as of the writing of this plan, several meetings with DORS, DSS, Adult Education and Literacy, Wagner-Peyser, and WIOA Title I partners have been held.
 Participation in the meetings has been positive and productive and the system partners agree to continue to move forward in the development of an integrated service delivery model.